hotosm/pdc-documentation/content/en/pages/01-OSM-Field-Surveyor-Guideliness/01-Metodologi-Pengumpulan-Data/01_Metodologi_Pengumpulan_Data.md

 ### **SUMMARY**

-You have finished workflow and methodology of data collecting when doing the field survey.
+You have finished workflow and methodology of data collection when doing the field survey.
 Knowing all the steps and methodology, you can do the field survey effectively and efficiently so the result can get as expected and have good quality and quantity based on OpenStreetMap standard.